 Check the health of your battery

-Once you’ve ruled out a faulty power connection, check the integrity of the battery.
+Check the battery’s integrity once you’ve ruled out a faulty power connection.
 Some removable batteries wear out pretty quickly and need frequent replacement.

 To check the battery, follow the steps below:

 - Take the battery out and drain out the residual power from the laptop (you can do this by holding down the power button for 15 seconds).